 In 2019, nonprofit text messaging audiences grew by 26%.
 Nonprofits, too, caught up to the trend and sent 14% more text messages to supporters than in 2018.

-As an organization looking for channels for recognizing donors, this is your clue to use text messaging for donor recognition.
+As an organization looking for channels for recognizing donors, this is your clue to use text messaging for donor retention and recognition.